 There are four methods

 3. Compound rest method

 5. Combining feeds method

 Form tool method

-This is one of the simplest methods to produce short taper.
+This is one of the simplest taper turning methods in lathe machine to produce short taper.
 This method is shown in the above figure.
 To the required angle the form is grounded.
-The tool is fed perpendicular to the lathe axis, when the work piece rotates.
+The tool is fed perpendicular to the lathe axis, when the workpiece rotates.

 The tool cutting edge length must be greater than the taper length.
 Since the entire cutting edge removes the metal, it will produce a lot of vibration and hence a large force is required.
 It is done in slow speed.

 Generally, when the angle of taper is very small this taper turning methods in lathe machine will be employed.
 The workpiece be placed in the live center.
 Now, the tailstock will be moved in a crosswise, that is perpendicular to the lathe axis by turning the set over method.
 This process is known as tailstock set over method.